HenryZhao1412/hengji.github.io/_posts/Learning-Blog-1.md

 We might find that this the Figure 4 is similar to Figure 1, this is because a trained model can be treated just like a regular computer program.

+## The training process of the dog & cat classifier.

+In this notebook, it also introduced the trainging of a dog & cat classifier, there are only several lines of code for this training, but every step can make reader learn a lot about deep learning.